OWASP/www-project-web-security-testing-guide/README.md

 Any contributions to the guide itself should be made via the [guide's project repo](https://github.com/OWASP/wstg), using a pull request.
 (No one outside the project leadership or foundation automation should be pushing directly to either repo.)

+> [!CAUTION]
+> Contributions should only be made in the proper repo against the latest content.
+Please don't open PRs here for versioned or stable content, they represent point-in-time state.

 ## Getting Started

 To set up a local development environment for this [Jekyll](https://jekyllrb.com/docs/installation/ubuntu/) site: